Welcome Pippa Armes to New Kind

 Where is home for you?

 That is a great question.
 I’m what they call a “third culture kid.”
-My parents, brother, and I are all British citizens, but I grew up all over the place.
+My parents, brother, and I are all British, but I grew up all over the place.
 I was born in India, and spent my first six years there; my family then moved to Singapore for about five years.
-We moved to the United States when I was starting sixth grade (talk about culture shock!), settling in Raleigh where I attended middle school and high school.
-To throw a few more interesting variables into the mix, my Mom is of Chinese descent and my Dad is British, which at times led to me being an identity-crisis-confused child growing up.
-All of that being said, I identify Raleigh as “home” these days.
+We moved to the United States when I was starting sixth grade (talk about culture shock), settling in Raleigh where I attended middle school and high school.
+And I lived in Northern California for four years too.
+All that being said, I call Raleigh “home” these days!

 Where did you go to college?